script26/script26/README.md

 - https://github.com/pictofight - a work in progress drawing multiplayer game you fight in

 Will soon make:
-- an android app in the future i dont know what to make though for a project
+- an android app in the future i dont know what to make though

 I like to learn about:
 - Development including game, app and web